Translation-based structured illumination microscopy via generalized Richardson-Lucy method: Results

 \subsection{Numerical tests}

 In the first C-SIM implementation, as presented in \cite{yeh2019computational,yeh2019speckle}, the guesses for the fluorescence distribution and the illumination pattern are updated resorting to gradients whose formulation is derived analytically without explicitly considering the noise contribution in the measurement (shot noise and readout noise) and the error on the positioning.
 On the other hand, the original RL algorithm was developed for the restoration of blurred images corrupted by noise, therefore it is capable to recover both a deblurred and denoised estimate of the fluorophores distribution.
 In this sense, the RL-based algorithm presented in this work is noise resilient (or noise ready).
 In a laboratory configuration, additionally to the noise on the value of the intensity at each pixel, also the error on the actual sample displacement has to be considered.
 In fact, an inaccurate assessment of the translation between object and illumination results in a strongly aberrated or inefficient image retrieval.
 In Fig.~\ref{fig:Displ Noise} we study these two contributions on the image reconstruction, showing that the Gen-RL algorithm surpasses C-SIM in terms of lower sensitivity to noise and displacement errors, as well as greater resilience to artifact generation.
+Notably, the mean square error (MSE) for the Gen-RL algorithm remains relatively constant despite increasing displacement errors.
+This stability arises because the MSE is influenced by global image features and low-frequency components, which are less sensitive to fine displacement inaccuracies.
+Additionally, the Gen-RL algorithm implicitly compensates for small misalignments due to the averages performed over the shifted sample within the iterative procedure.
+As a result, while fine spatial resolution may be affected by these contributions (see Fig.~\ref{fig:res gain}), the global error as measured by MSE does not change significantly.